Which Country is the best to Study Abroad? Australia vs New Zealand

 Living Cost in Australia - Cities such as Melbourne and Sydney rank top on the list for most expensive cities globally.
 However, the other cities in Australia offer many free and affordable services, along with special offers and discounts to international students pursuing higher education.

 Though retail prices in Australia and New Zealand look similar, you may notice a higher variation when it comes to certain expenses.
 For instance, a typical day-meal at a restaurant will cost you at least between $15 and 20 in the Southern part of Australia.
-As per the Australian Government’s record, international students Study in Australia City are bound to spend over $17,000 (USD) for their living costs.
+As per the Australian Government's record, international students Study in Australia City are bound to spend over $17,000 (USD) on their living costs.
 This amount excludes tuition fees and flight charges.

 Living Cost in New Zealand - When compared to Australia, Study in New Zealand is less expensive.
 While the average cost of living for students ranges between $12,000 and $13,000 (USD), the New Zealand Immigration suggests it would be good for international students to keep a budget of $15,000, including emergency airfares.